-It was his favourite sport. ” Sailing is the only sport which demands no physical effort“, he said.
-Albert Einstein was not only the greatest scientist of the twentieth century, but he was also an excellent sailor despite his poor health.
-And it was precisely because of a heart disease that he had to retire to Caputh, near Berlin, in a small house overlooking the lake, where he could finally enjoy his favourite sport.
+It was his favorite sport.
+He was fond of saying, “Sailing is the only sport that requires no physical exertion.”
+Albert Einstein was not only the greatest scientist of the 20th century, but he was also an excellent sailor despite his poor health.
+And it was precisely because of a heart ailment that he had to retire to Caputh, near Berlin, to a small house overlooking the lake.
+He would finally be able to play his favorite sport.

 ALBERT EINSTEIN’S BOATS

-The sail plan, innovative for the time, featured a 16.05-square-meter mainsail, a 3.95-square-meter staysail and a 8.25-square-meter jib.
-Below deck, the sleeping quarters consisted of a twin-bedded cabin.
-Tummler had been built by engineer Adolf Harms. ” When he holds the helm – Albert Einstein enthusiastically tells hsi friends about his latest scientific ideas.
-He steers the boat with the same joy and lightness than a child ”, writes his biographer Rudolf Kaiser.
+The sail plan, modern for the time, had a large 16.05 sq. m. mainsail, a 3.95 sq. m. foresail and a beautiful 8.25 sq. m. jib.
+Below deck a cabin with two bunks.
+Tummler was built of wood to the design of engineer Adolf Harms, who was also its builder.
+“When his hands grasp the helm, Albert Einstein enthusiastically tells his friends about his latest scientific ideas.
+He steers the boat with the joy and lightness of a child,” writes his biographer Rudolf Kaiser.